10 Tips for Living in Luxembourg

 Learning the language in Luxembourg is a triple challenge.
 One American in Luxembourg explained, "It takes more than immersion to learn language especially since there are 3 languages used on a daily basis here, but it has helped.
 As everyone else would share; make an attempt to learn at least some of the language, it will take you a very long way in living abroad!!
 Yes, Luxembourgish is a real language and a challenge to learn but French and German are just as acceptible too," said an expat in Luxembourg.

 Another expat living in Luxembourg explained, "We were told that English is widely accepted and used throughout Luxembourg and that we should be fine.
 We were aware that there are 3 languages used in addition to English; German, French and Luxembourgish.
 We had a little vocabulary of "survival" French but have found out that isn't even close to being enough.
 Upon our arrival we were shocked that so little English is actually used and that not only is French a good first option for growing our languages but the reality is we need to know some German and Luxembourgish as well.
 We are surviving but could really flourish with the added languages.
 We are currently working on our French and in time will add the others."

-4. Get Ready to Walk in Luxembourg
+4. Health Insurance in Luxembourg

 5. The Locals in Luxembourg